Effects of radiative losses on the relativistic jets of high-mass microquasars: Results

 \subsection{Effects of losses on jet structure and dynamics}

-Cooling times in our two fiducial cases are such that over the time covered by our simulations, radiative losses have no significant impact on CygX1 as shown Fig.~\ref{fig:CygX1_LvnoL_T}.
-Even the jet head velocity evolves remarkably similar with and without radiative losses during the first two phases of jet evolution (Fig.~\ref{fig:CygX1_LvnoL_T}, bottom).
-In the case of CygX3, by contrast, radiative losses lead to a loss of much of the outer cocoon on distances of a few $10^{12}$~cm (Figure~\ref{fig:CygX3_LvnoL_T}, top) and slow down the jet head (Figure~\ref{fig:CygX3_LvnoL_T}, bottom).
+Cooling times in our two fiducial cases are such that over the time covered by our simulations, radiative losses have no significant impact on CygX1, as shown Fig.~\ref{fig:CygX1_LvnoL_T}.
+Even the jet head velocity evolves remarkably similarly with and without radiative losses during the first two phases of jet evolution (Fig.~\ref{fig:CygX1_LvnoL_T}, bottom).
+In the case of CygX3, by contrast, radiative losses lead to a loss of much of the outer cocoon at distances of a few $10^{12}$~cm (Figure~\ref{fig:CygX3_LvnoL_T}, top) and slow the jet head dwon (Figure~\ref{fig:CygX3_LvnoL_T}, bottom).
 Therefore, we restrict the following discussion mostly to CygX3.